cmskit/composer-custom-directory-installer/README.md

 It relies on a special prefix within the package-name:

-Prefixes are installed to following paths
+Prefixes are installed to following paths:

         'admin' => './backend/admin/NAME/'
         'extension' => './backend/extensions/NAME/'
         'template' => './backend/templates/NAME/'
         'wizard' => './backend/wizards/NAME/'

+In addition:

-The prefix will be removed and dashes were replaced by underscores.
+* the prefix will be removed and
+* hyphens will be replaced by underscores

 Examples:

-* your-vendor-name/admin-project-setup will be installed to backend/admin/project_setup
+* *your-vendor-name/admin-project-setup* will be installed to *backend/admin/project_setup*
-* your-vendor-name/extension-usermanagement will be installed to backend/extensions/usermanagement
+* *your-vendor-name/extension-usermanagement* will be installed to *backend/extensions/usermanagement*

-## Example of package composer.json
+## Example of a package composer.json

 	{
 	    "name": "cmskit/admin-project-setup",